 The Ram is not upgradable, so it is better to buy at least 16 G.B. if you plan to keep the iMac for a long time.

 The cost of an additional 8 G.B. ram is $200, which is steep, but it is worth paying for in the long run.

 Before we proceed, have a look at the new iMac M1 Video

 Design & Display

-Apple has considerably reduced the size of bezels on the three sides, but the bottom bezel is huge and looks ugly.
-There is a large speaker setup and an entire motherboard and processor assembly at the bottom space, but I hate the bezel.
+Apple has considerably reduced the size of bezels on the three sides, but the bottom bezel is enormous and looks ugly.
+There is a prominent speaker setup and an entire motherboard and processor assembly at the bottom, but I’m not too fond of the bezel.

-Also, the bezels are white instead of black that usually blends better with display.
+Also, the bezels are white instead of black that usually blending better with the display.